 All contributions, large and small, are very much appreciated.
 We have a number of preset contribution levels starting under $100 (regular donor) up to the $1000 Gold Supporter level.
 To make your philanthropic planning more streamlined, special categories of support are available that recognize individuals who have demonstrated a high level of commitment.
 A donation of $5000 is necessary to become a Robert E. Gross Benefactor and providing a contribution of $10,000 will allow you to be a member of the William E. Ladd Society.
-Your prior contributions to the APSA Foundation can be counted cumulatively towards Gross Benefactor and Ladd Society status.
+All contributions, regardless of amount, are cumulative.
 You may choose to submit the entire amount, the balance based on previous contributions, or pledge the remaining amount over a three-year period.

-All donors will be recognized for their contributions by being listed according to their level of giving (i.e. donor.
+All donors are recognized for their contributions according to their level of giving (i.e. donor.
 Gold donor, Gross benefactor or Ladd Society) in the APSA Annual Meeting Program.